What is the EU-US Privacy Shield?

 The Privacy Shield delivered a framework for US organizations requiring access to the data of European citizens.

 The Privacy Shield

-The Privacy Shield has replaced the Safe Harbor agreement, which was invalidated after the European Court of Justice found that it did not offer adequate protection for data transfers from Europe to the US.
+The Privacy Shield replaced the Safe Harbor agreement, which was invalidated after the European Court of Justice found that it did not offer adequate protection for data transfers from Europe to the US.

 The Privacy Shield was developed in response to this ruling to address EU concerns over US government surveillance of personal data.
-The Privacy Shield provides guidelines for companies handling data and includes new US government assurances about how EU citizens’ data may be used.
+The Privacy Shield provided guidelines for companies handling data and includes new US government assurances about how EU citizens’ data may be used.

 Monitoring and enforcement

 The Privacy Shield required more stringent monitoring and enforcement by the US Department of Commerce and the Federal Trade Commission (FTC), through increased cooperation with European data protection authorities.